-The designated 50-year-old facility, located in Belgrade, Jovana Avakumovica Street, belongs to the Ministry of Interior of the Republic of Serbia.
-By the Decision of the Minister of Interior, first three floors of the facility are designated as the SEM HQ.
-Existing technical documentation foresees partial reconstruction of the three out of six floors of the facility with the total area of 2,946.35m2.
+Existing technical documentation foresees construction of four floor facility (ground plus three) with the total area of 4,082m2.
 During the preparation of the technical documentation, special attention will be paid to the design of elevators suitable for disabled persons, as well to the extension of the porch, at the entrance to the building and the construction of a new staircase and ramps for access of persons with disabilities.
 UNDP will support the responsible designer in recognising and properly addressing gender related specificities through viable technical solutions.

 Wherever feasible, UNDP will insist on application of eco-friendly materials and processes.
 To maximise energy efficiency, UNDP will equip the facility with digital electricity meters, water meters, calorimeters, energy monitors and connect it to EMIS (Energy Management Information System in Serbia).
 EMIS can perform as a computer program or an internet application which serves as a basic tool which supports the energy management system in public and commercial buildings.
 The system is developed by UNDP and the Ministry of Energy and Mining.
-Introduction of EMIS will enable the beneficiary to easily monitor energy, energy raw materials and water consumption along the system - resulting in the effective costs control.
-UNDP will introduce additional waste and carbon footprint reduction measures through establishment of the recycling system, installation of the led lightning and motion sensor control in common premises.
+Introduction EMIS will enable the beneficiary to easily monitor energy, energy raw materials and water consumption along the system - resulting in the effective costs control.
+UNDP will introduce additional waste and carbon footprint reduction measures through establishment of the recycling system, installation of the led lightning and motion sensor control in common premises